VitalySvyatyuk/pocket_option_trading_bot/README.md

 `What's the purpose of the Bot then?`
 The goal of the bot is to strengthen your Python programming skills, motivating you with the illusory opportunity to get rich.

+### Donations
+If you want to thank the author for his amazing work, send your BTC here: `bc1qemxzzy6rq6ycxjn0f00yqgptjqldkms8g2ucu0`